 - Read this Operator's Guide and all on-product safety labels carefully and follow the operating procedures described.
-Watch and pay attention to the SAFETY DVD video before operating the vehicle. - This is a high performance ATV for off-road use only.
-Inexperienced riders may overlook risks and be surprised by the specific behavior of this ATV in any terrain condition. - Always follow this age recommendation: A person under 16 years old should never operate this vehicle. - Never operate this vehicle without wearing an approved helmet of the proper size and other required riding gears.
+Watch and pay attention to the SAFETY DVD video before operating the vehicle. - Always follow this age recommendation: A person under 16 years old should never operate this vehicle. - Never operate this vehicle without wearing an approved helmet of the proper size and other required riding gears.
 Refer to RIDING GEAR in the RIDING THE VEHICLE subsection for detailed information. - Never carry a passenger on this vehicle.
 This vehicle is designed for an operator only.
 Do not make any modifications to accommodate a passenger or use racks to carry a passenger.
 Passenger(s) affect balance and steering and increase risk of losing control. - This vehicle is not designed to ride on paved surfaces; if you must shortly use the vehicle on such surfaces, avoid abrupt inputs to steering, accelerator and brakes.
 Reduce your speed. - This vehicle is not designed for riding on roads or highways (in most places it is an illegal practice).
 Riding your vehicle on roads or highways could cause a collision with another vehicle. - Never use this vehicle if you are tired, ill or with drugs or alcohol.
 Your reaction time and judgement is greatly affected under these conditions. - Never attempt wheelies, jumps, or other stunts. - Never operate at excessive speeds.
 Always go at a speed that is proper for the terrain, visibility, and operating conditions, and your experience. - Always go slowly and be extra careful when operating on unfamiliar terrain.
 Always be alert to changing terrain conditions when operating this vehicle. - Never operate on excessively rough, slippery or loose terrain until you have learned and practiced the skills necessary to control this vehicle on such terrain.
 Always be especially cautious on these kinds of terrain. - Always follow proper procedures for turning as described in RIDING TECH-NIQUES in this Operator's Guide.
 Practice turning at low speeds before attempting to turn at faster speeds.
 Do not turn at excessive speed. - Never operate this vehicle on hills too steep for the vehicle or for your abilities. - Always follow proper procedures for climbing hills as described in RIDING TECHNIQUES in this Operator's Guide.
 Check the terrain carefully before you start up any hill.
 Never climb hills with excessively slippery or loose surfaces.
-Never go over the top of any hill at high speed.
+Never go over the top of any hill at high speed. - Always follow proper procedures for going down hills and for braking on hills as described in RIDING TECHNIQUES in this Operator's Guide.
+Check the terrain carefully before you start down any hill.
+Never go down a hill at high speed.
+Avoid going down a hill at an angle that would cause the vehicle to lean sharply to one side.
+Go straight down the hill where possible.